elenasacristan/treebooks/README.md

 # TreeBooks! – Fourth milestone project

-TreeBooks is a charity that aims to raise money to plant trees by renting second hand books.
+TreeBooks is a charity that aims to raise money to plant trees by renting second-hand books.

-In order to be able to rent books the users need to register.
-Only registered users will be able to rent books, read reviews, join waiting list for a book, keep track of the books read and save the books that they like in a favourites list.
+To be able to rent books the users need to register.
+Only registered users will be able to rent books, read reviews, join the waiting list for a book, keep track of the books read and save the books that they like in a favourites list.

 The users who are not registered will see in the landing page the main reasons why they should register.
 Users not registered can't rent books but they can see the listing with all the books and the details page.
-In the details page they won't be able to see the reviews but they will be able to see the average ratings for each book and the main details about the books.
+In the details page, they won't be able to see the reviews but they will be able to see the average ratings for each book and the main details about the books.

 Also registered and not registered users can donate books to the charity.
 If they want to donate they can see in the donate.html page the map with the collection points where they can drop their books to help the charity to grow the collection of books to offer.